osg-htc/docs/docs/data/frontier-squid.md

 enabled.
 Instead, install your proxy service on the separate host and then configure the CE host to refer to the proxy on that host.

-The `osg-configure` configuration tool (version 1.0.45 and later) warns users who have not added the proxy location to their CE configuration.
-In the future, a proxy will be required and osg-configure will fail if the proxy location is not set.

 ## Before Starting

 Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):